I never thought I’d have a bathroom fitting business.

 Despite the name, we are a humble team of tradesmen on a mission to deliver beautiful bathing spaces, but we never forget the origins of the company name and the high standards it alludes to.

-Plus the design background is excellent for planning spaces and solving problems (which is why we’ve fitted en suites into tricky locations that others have thought impossible.) (link to ART > en suite in tricky location)
+Plus the design background is excellent for planning spaces and solving problems (which is why we’ve fitted en suites into tricky locations that others have thought impossible.)

 Since our inception I have kept my team small and focused on delivering high standards.